Matthew Whitaker May Have Revealed Donald Trump’s Pardon Plans In Little-Noticed Moment From His Testimony

 — Daily Kos (@dailykos) February 8, 2019

-Video of the short exchange has now gotten viral interest online, kicking up speculation about whether the pardon is related to the Russia probe and if Trump could be planning on issuing it anytime soon.
+Video of the short exchange has now received viral interest online, kicking up speculation about whether the pardon is related to the Russia probe and if Trump could be planning on issuing it anytime soon.

 she looks up at the end “I got him!” and discovers she’s all alone pic.twitter.com/KcQhD0D9bA